cyfronet-fid/eosc-search-service/README.md

   > base url to get related services for interoperability guidelines.
 Default: https://beta.providers.eosc-portal.eu/api/public/interoperabilityRecord/relatedResources
 - `IS_SORT_BY_RELEVANCE`
   > Boolean variable that indicates whether sort by relevance should be enabled on the instance level.
 Default: False.
+- `MAX_RESULTS_BY_PAGE`
+  > Integer specifying how many results to fetch with a single call to SOLR backend

 `db` envs:
 - `DB_POSTGRES_DB`